-In relation to interpretation, Christians should avoid proof-texting in order to support their theology.
-Instead, they should examine the whole of Scripture in order to better understand the individual parts.
+In relation to interpretation, Christians should avoid proof-texting to support their theology.
+Instead, they should examine the whole of Scripture to better understand the individual parts.

 Also, Episcopalians are not afraid to grapple with modern, historical-critical methods of looking at the Bible.

 Do Episcopalians Read the Apocrypha or Catholic Bible?

 Episcopalians routinely use the books of the Apocrypha or the Deutero-canonical books in their liturgies.
 Also, many in this tradition use the Apocrypha in their personal study of the scriptures.
 These books include,